-When we launched our Project Templates feature back in June, we knew it was going to be a game-changer.
+When we launched our Project Templates feature, we knew it was going to be a game-changer.
 Since then, it’s already helped thousands of teams to save time, ensure consistency, become more efficient, and build on their wins.

 That’s because, no matter what kind of team or industry you’re in, it’s easy to create project templates that will transform your workflow.
 With Project Templates, you can build templates from both existing projects and from scratch — eliminating the need to manually populate projects over and over again.